Reproducing kernel Hilbert space compactification of unitary evolution groups: Examples and discussion

 In light of the above, it is perhaps not too surprising that the dependence of the eigenfrequencies of $W_\tau$ for this system, depicted in Figure~\ref{fig:SpecTau}(c) for $L = 750$, exhibits features reminiscent of both the torus and L63 spectra in Figures~\ref{fig:SpecTau}(a) and~\ref{fig:SpecTau}(b), respectively.
 That is, the spectrum of $W_\tau$ for the R\"ossler system exhibits bands of eigenfrequency curves with an apparent continual increase of Dirichlet energy with decreasing $ \tau$, as in L63, but superposed to these curves is a set of eigenfrequencies at approximately integer multiples of a base frequency $ \alpha \simeq 1$, and with near-constant corresponding Dirichlet energies, as in the linear torus flow.
 A visualization of corresponding eigenfunctions from the latter group, e.g., eigenfunctions $\zeta_{\tau,1}$ and $\zeta_{\tau,3}$ in Figure~\ref{fig:ZetaRossler} computed for $\tau = 10^{-5}$, reveals that these frequencies are indeed associated with highly coherent observables, which are predominantly functions of the azimuthal phase angle, and evolve near-periodically at integer multiples of the base frequency $ \alpha$.
 Meanwhile, another group of eigenfrequencies of $W_\tau$, whose corresponding Dirichlet energies undergo a moderate increase with decreasing $ \tau $, exhibit manifestly radial variability in state space and amplitude-modulated time series, reminiscent of the eigenfunctions recovered in the L63 system.
-Such an eigenfunction is $\zeta_{\tau,39}$ shown in Figure~\ref{fig:ZetaRossler}, whose corresponding eigenfrequency, $ \omega_{\tau,39} \approx 0.36 $, is smaller than the base frequency $\alpha$.
+Such an eigenfunction is $\zeta_{\tau,39}$ shown in Figure~\ref{fig:ZetaRossler}, whose corresponding eigenfrequency, $ \omega_{\tau,39} \approx 0.36 $, is smaller than the base frequency $\alpha$. \blue{On the basis of the eigenfrequency $\omega_{\tau,39}$, we can identify a characteristic timescale $2\pi/\omega_{\tau,39} \approx 17.5$ of coherent radial oscillations of the R\"ossler system.}